mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 In this lesson, we're going to cover *replication* and how it makes your data more durable. *MongoDB* uses *asynchronous statement based replication* because it's plateform independent and allows more flexibility within a *replica set*.
 But first, let's just talk about where *replication* is. *Replication* is the concept of maintaining multiple copies of your data.
 This is really important concept in *mongoDB*, but really in any database system.

+The main reason why *replication* is necessary, is because you can never assume that all of your servers will always be available, whether you have to perform maintenance on a data center or a disaster wipes out your data entirely.
+Your servers will experience downtime at some point.
+The point of *replication* is to make sure that in the event your server goes down, you can still access your data.